allanwhite/personal-site-2019/README.md

-# gatsby-starter-gcn
+# Personal Site 2019

-A starter template to build amazing static websites with Gatsby, Contentful and Netlify.
+For this year's personal site, I've been wanting to learn some more advanced static-site generators, such as the React-based Gatsby.
+This stack is based off a starter template to build amazing static websites with Gatsby, Contentful and Netlify.
 Inspired by [gatsby-contentful-starter](https://github.com/contentful-userland/gatsby-contentful-starter).

-For Gatsby `v1` please use the [v1 branch](https://github.com/ryanwiemer/gatsby-starter-gcn/tree/v1)

 ## Features